 Asking someone if they are considering suicide creates a sense of belonging for them.
 With that one question, you become someone who recognized the deep sense of emotional pain felt by the suicidal person.
 If they say they are suicidal you will need to listen well, instill hope, and get them to help.
 If the person denies it but you are doubtful of their denial, listen, and then ask again.
 You may even try to insist on getting them to help.

 Sometimes listening well is all that is needed because it creates a sense of belonging which may prevent a suicide attempt.
 Listening well means putting your own fear on hold and giving the person your full attention.
 Do not try to solve their problems.
 Simply reflect back to the person what you are hearing, e.g., “You sound very sad.
 You seem overwhelmed,” etc. Do not rush to judgment or argue with them.

 You can help the suicidal person feel more hopeful by using hopeful statements like, “I care if you live.”
 “I’m here for you.”
 “We’ll get through this.”
 Anything you can say that uses “we,” “us” or “let’s” is helpful because it implies two people together.
 Encourage the person to discuss their reasons for living, their strengths, things that give them enjoyment, positive people or experiences in their lives.

 Help may look different in different situations; regardless, never leave a suicidal person alone.
 The best thing to do is get them to help directly.
 Help them contact a mental health provider.
 Get others involved such as family, friends, clergy, or someone else they trust.
 If you will be leaving them with someone, make sure that person will not leave them alone until they receive help.
-You may want to call the Idaho Suicide Prevention Hotline at 800-273-TALK (8255).
+You may want to call or text the Idaho Crisis and Suicide Hotline at 9-8-8.
 The hotline can also provide you with referrals to mental health professionals and other resources.